GAIR-NLP/ResearcherBench/README.md

 ### Dataset Composition

-We compiled a dataset of 65 research questions expertly selected from real-world scientific scenarios such as laboratory discussions and interviews across 35 different AI subjects (e.g. Model Architecture, Reinforcement Learning, AI Policy and Ethics), categorized into three types: Technical Details, Literature Survey, and Open Consulting.
+We compiled a dataset of 65 research questions expertly selected from real-world scientific scenarios such as laboratory discussions and interviews across 35 different AI subjects (e.g. Model Architecture, Reinforcement Learning, AI Policy and Ethics), categorized into three types: Technical Details, Literature Review, and Open Consulting.

 ![](pics/graph.png)

 ## 🔬 Evaluation Framework

-ResearcherBench introduces a dual evaluation framework that comprehensively assesses DARS performance through both qualitative **insight evaluation** and quantitative **factual assessment**.
-We combines expert-designed rubric assessment with automated factual verification to capture both the depth of understanding and the reliability of generated research content.
+ResearcherBench introduces a dual evaluation framework that comprehensively assesses DARS performance through both **rubric assessment** and **factual assessment**.
+We combine expert-designed criteria evaluation with automated factual verification to capture both the depth of understanding and the reliability of generated research content.

 ### **1. Rubric Assessment**

-- **Key Insight Extraction**: We employ Claude-3.7-Sonnet to analyze contextual source materials and extract key insights that require deep thinking and cross-domain synthesis.
-This automated extraction process generates comprehensive reference materials that serve as the foundation for subsequent expert review, ensuring that complex research questions are broken down into their essential analytical components.
+- **Key Insight Extraction**: We employ Claude-3.7-Sonnet to analyze from multiple diverse contextual sources, and extract key insights that require deep thinking and cross-domain synthesis.
+This automated extraction process generates comprehensive reference materials that contain high-value insights, which then serve as auxiliary materials for human expert annotation.

-- **Human Expert Rubric Design**: Experienced researchers systematically transform the extracted insights into operational evaluation criteria, where each rubric item represents specific reasoning aspects necessary for comprehensive responses.
-The rubric items are assigned weights (1-3) based on their relative importance to overall answer quality, creating a structured framework that captures both the breadth and depth of expected research contributions.
+- **Human Expert Rubric Design**: Experienced researchers transform extracted insights into weighted evaluation criteria (1-3 scale), creating a structured framework that captures the breadth and depth of expected research contributions.

-- **Assessment Methodology**: For each question, we evaluate whether DARS responses cover the key points specified in the expert-designed rubric and calculate the weighted coverage score for these responses.
+- **Assessment Methodology**: For each question, we evaluate whether DARS responses cover the key insights specified in the expert-designed rubric and calculate the weighted coverage score for these responses.

 ### **2. Factual Assessment**

-- **Claim Extraction**: We employ an extract model (e.g. GPT-4.1) to extract all factual claims within DARS-generated reports along with their corresponding context passages.
+- **Claim Extraction**: We employ an extract model to extract all factual claims within DARS-generated reports along with their corresponding context passages.
 The Extract Model also examines whether each claim can be retrieved with a corresponding citation URL from the report.

-- **Citation Support Verification**: For each URL-claim-context triplet, we extract textual content from the URL source, then use a judge model (e.g. GPT-4.1) to perform binary evaluation of whether the extracted content supports the corresponding claim.
+- **Citation Support Verification**: For each URL-claim-context triplet, we extract textual content from the URL source, then use a judge model to perform binary evaluation of whether the extracted content supports the corresponding claim.

-- **Assessment Methodology**: We compute two metricsto assess different aspects of factual accuracy.
-The Faithfulness Score measures the accuracy of citations in supporting their corresponding claims, and the Groundedness Score evaluates the overall citation coverage of response content.
+- **Assessment Methodology**: We compute two metrics to assess different aspects of factual accuracy.
+The Faithfulness score measures the accuracy of citations in supporting their corresponding claims, and the Groundedness score evaluates the overall citation coverage of response content.

 ## 📊 Evaluation Results